-nesses or receives report will ensure that the immediate behavior stops and that bullying will not be tolerated.
-Staff Member: Date: eives report or witnesses' incident must report verbally and submit a writter rincipal or principal designee.
-Staff member: Date: 3.
-Parent of student who date will be set for a formal demonstrated bullying behavior notified by phone call or personal visit.
-A meeting.
-Staff member: Date: 4.
-Parent of student who was subjected to bullying behavior is notified by phone call or personal visit Staff member: Date: meet.
-Incident reports Step 1 Bullying B An Individual Be Student, parent/ chavior Prevention Plan will be reviewed. navior Plan will be developed. guardian and administration will sign a behavior contract. vidual counseling sessions with school counselor or with another therapist. (le.
-Indian Health Service Bo Recommendations will be fo chavioral Health professional, Youth and Family Services or Family Advocate. warded to administration.
-Counselor: Dates: a.
-Temporary rem b.
-Loss of privileg c.
-Bully Behavior or Principal). d.
-Classroom or a e.
-Behavioral refe f.
-In-school suspe g.
-Out-of-school s h.
-Legal Action Education session(s) with appropriate staff.
-(Counselor, Dean, Asst.
-Principal Iministrative detention Tral
+1. Staff member wh o witnesses or receives report will ensure that the immediate

+behavior stops and wil l reinforce to the student that bullying will not be tolerated.

+Date:

+2. Staff member wh o receives report or witnesses incident must report verbally and

+t within twenty-four (24) hours to principal or his/her designee.

+Date:

+Stair member: Dutc.

+3 Parent of student who demonstrated bullying behavior notified by phone call or

+will be set for a formal meeting.

+Date:

+Stair member.
+Datc.

+4 Parent of student who was subjected to bullying behavior is notified by phone call or

+personal visit. who was subjected to builying behavior is nothed by phone can or

+Date:

+Stall illelliber.
+Date

+5 Student narent/ guardian, principal, school counselor and family advocate will meet.

+orts will be reviewed.

+-

+2 2 ing Behavior Prevention Plan will be reviewed.

+al Behavior Plan will be developed.

+• Student, par ent/guardian, and administration will sign a behavior contract.

+6.00 1

+n individual counseling sessions with school counselor or with

+Indian Health Service Behavioral Health professional, Youth and

+Family Services or Fam nily Advocate).
+Recommendations will be forwarded to

+administration.

+Counselor: Dates:

+7. Consequences to be assigned by principal (select all that apply from list below)

+a.
+Temporary y removal from the classroom

+b.
+Loss of pri vileges

+vior Education session(s) with appropriate staff.
+(Counselor or

+Principal).

+1 , or administrative detention

+e.
+Behaviora

+f.
+In-school s

+ool suspension (1-9 days)